AnotherGoat/teal-chess/docs/KNOWN_BUGS.md

 - The icon for highlighted moves appears over the destination piece, but misaligned.
-- Castling works, but the castling move doesn't appear as a recommended move.
 - The game freezes when a king is in check and the only option is to restart the game.
 - Pawn promotion hasn't been implemented yet.
 - The player can do moves that leave them in check.
-- En passant moves are generated many times instead of just once.